VladZg/Alpha-Blending_Optimization/Readme.md

 ![Result](Pictures/Result.png)

 ## Conclusion
-Thus, optimising alpha-blending alogithm by using SSE instructions, a speedup of **15.3** times was achieved
+Thus, optimizing alpha-blending alogithm by using SSE instructions, a speedup of **147.0/12.5 = 11.8** times was achieved